nivethagnan/SOFE3650U-Final-Project/README.md

 ## Progress

-### Attached [here](https://github.com/nivethagnan/SOFE3650U-Final-Project/tree/main/Project%20Progress) is our progress report which includes the use case diagram, along with the quality attributes and system constraints that pertain to our project.
+### Attached [here](https://github.com/nivethagnan/SOFE3650U-Final-Project/tree/main/Project%20Progress) is our progress report which includes the use case diagram, along with the quality attributes and system constraints that pertain to our application.